Psilocybe semilanceata: Properties

 Several reports have been published in the literature documenting the effects of consumption of P. semilanceata.
 Typical symptoms include visual distortions of color, depth and form, progressing to visual hallucinations.
 The effects are similar to the experience following consumption of LSD, although milder.
 Common side effects of mushroom ingestion include pupil dilation, increased heart rate, unpleasant mood, and overresponsive reflexes.
 As is typical of the symptoms associated with psilocybin mushroom ingestion, "the effect on mood in particular is dependent on the subject's pre-exposure personality traits", and "identical doses of psilocybin may have widely differing effects in different individuals."
 Although most cases of intoxication resolve without incident, there have been isolated cases with severe consequences, especially after higher dosages or persistent use.
 In one case reported in Poland in 1998, an 18-year-old man developed Wolff–Parkinson–White syndrome, arrhythmia, and suffered myocardial infarction after ingesting P. semilanceata frequently over the period of a month.
-The cardiac damage and myocardial infarction was suggested to be a result of either coronary vasoconstriction, or because of platelet hyperaggregation and occlusion of small coronary arteries.
+The cardiac damage and myocardial infarction was suggested to be a result of either coronary vasoconstriction, or because of platelet mediated occlusion of small coronary arteries.

 Danger of misidentification

 One danger of attempting to consume hallucinogenic or other wild mushrooms, especially for novice mushroom hunters, is the possibility of misidentification with toxic species.
 In one noted case, an otherwise healthy young Austrian man mistook the poisonous Cortinarius rubellus for P. semilanceata.
 As a result, he suffered end-stage kidney failure, and required a kidney transplant.
 In another instance, a young man developed cardiac abnormalities similar to those seen in Takotsubo cardiomyopathy, characterized by a sudden temporary weakening of the myocardium.
 A polymerase chain reaction-based test to specifically identify P. semilanceata was reported by Polish scientists in 2007.
-Poisonous Psathyrella species can easily be misidentified as liberty caps.